tonyjie/graph_vis/README.md

 x.data.sub_(lr * x.grad.data)
 ```

+- `python sgd_wrap_pytorch.py`
+Update all the node positions each time -> Full Batch Update.
+The code greatly utilize GPU computation.
+Run really fast.
+Can try different optimizers (Adam, SGD) and learning rate scheduler.
+The code didn't follow the original algorithm.
+It didn't have a `cap` operation to regulate the learning rate for each pairwise currently.

 # Experiments (All on local CPU)
 We would evaluate on two aspects:
 - Time consumption & Iteration times